mlasala1964/ML-Property-Manager/README.md

------------------------- Property Manager by Mark Lasal - ML - --------------------------------------------
+------------------------ *Property Manager by Mark Lasal - ML -* --------------------------------------------

 #                       ML-Property-Manager

-# Solution :
+## Solution :
-   It loads the booking data from Google spreadsheets to a DWH featured by :-) sqlite3 relational database in memory.
+   It loads the booking data from Google spreadsheets to a DWH featured by :-) **sqlite3** relational database in memory.

-   On this database are executed SQL in order to have interesting insights as:
+   Running simple SQL on the just created relational DB, the app presents interesting insights as like as:

    - Summary key metrics cross structures and by structure